 Florida Medicare Supplement Plans for Disabled Under 65

-As a disabled individual, you might be looking forward to securing Medicare coverage before age 65 so that you can get help with your health care expenses.
+As a disabled individual, you might be looking forward to securing a Medicare Supplement plan in Florida under age 65 so that you can get help with your health care expenses.
 Many people who are under 65 and on disability find that Medicare Parts A and B are incredibly helpful in covering medical bills, but you could still end up paying a significant amount out of pocket.
 Luckily, there are additional plans that you can look into that can help you enjoy more coverage.

-Medicare and Disability Under age 65 in Florida: What You Should Know
+Medicare and Disability Under age 65 in Florida Facts

 Medicare coverage begins for disabled individuals 24 months after the first month that they get Social Security disability benefits.
-If you are interested in signing up for a Florida Medicare Supplement Plan or Advantage plan and you’re under age 65, you do not have to wait until the traditional Open Enrollment period when you are new to Medicare.
+If you are interested in signing up for a Medicare Supplement plan in Florida under age 65 or Medicare Advantage plan, you do not have to wait until the traditional Open Enrollment period when you are new to Medicare.

 Another option that you may want to explore if you are under age 65 is Medicaid.
 Paid for by both state and federal money, Medicaid is designed to provide health coverage for low-income individuals and is typically an option for children, pregnant women and people on disability.
 You can apply for Medicaid through the Department of Children and Families.
 If you qualify, Medicaid and Medicare will work together to provide you with coverage.